open-draft/dotalias/README.md

 ## Integrations

 All the integration examples below assume you have the [configuration file](#configuration-file) created at the root of your application.
+Whenever you import the `dotalias` package, it automatically reads the closest [configuration](#configuration) and returns the necessary bindings for the integration with other tools.

 ### webpack